 I am an extinguisher of memories.
-It’s a woefully involuntary habit, to be sure; I don’t understand how people aren’t forgetful.
+It’s an involuntary habit, to be sure; I don’t understand how people aren’t forgetful.
 Of the roughly 18 daily hours I spend awake, I probably remember 30 minutes, those precious few memories exponentially eroding over time until the haze of hindsight warps several seconds into elongated stretches of reality.
 I could say the amount of toxins that I’ve poisoned myself with are to blame, but that’s simplistic.
 They’ve likely exacerbated the problem to some extent, but I assume there’s a deeper pool in my psyche behind the curtains.
 My most sinister accusation is that, as a simple physical organism, my brain is aware of how paralyzing it would be for me to live in constant reminder that what I do on a day-to-day basis is really, truly meaningless, and those eternal seconds are the only residue worth feeling.
 Thanks for looking out, brain, keep up the good work.
 I’ll be sure to order you another shot.

 Let’s forget all that for now.
 I was daydreaming recently, trying to rank the years of my life in order from best to worst.
 Needless to say, I fell on some hard times, frustrated by a nostalgic stupor.
 So much of my life is now in the purgatory separating the subconscious and hippocampus, it’s impossible for me to turn what little I remember into a list.
 If I followed through, though, I’m inclined to believe that those early years – the blurs of treehouses, lizards and long roads – would dominate the top positions on the list, if I was only able to recollect them in detail.
 Not the details themselves, though, just the feelings.
 Age curses us with the forbidden fruit of realizing the worst of both the largeness and smallness of the world, that the things we once thought as grand enchantments are recurring decimal points, and those long roads and fields that once babbled onward into an unrelenting horizon are actually 5 minute walks to the highway.